amirreza8002/django-valkey/README.rst

 1. check type hints to e accurate
 2. refactor spaghetti codes
 3. review the documentations
+4. work on cluster client
-4. plan for an async client
+5. plan for an async client

 License
 -------